zkoppert/Carl-the-llama/README.md

 Each time that a push to master occurs, a package will be deployed to GitHub Packages with the new code.
 This is accomplished via GitHub Actions.
 Check out the [workflow](.github/workflows/deploy.yml) that makes the magic happen.

-**Production Deployment**

-The Zeit Now App automatically deploys the master branch each time a new commit occurs on that branch.

 ## Contributing

 If you have suggestions for how carl-the-llama could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.